-Here we define a system named catalina that has one partition named default.
+We define a system named tresa that has one partition named default.
 This partition makes no use of any workload manager, but instead launches any jobs locally as OS processes.
 Two programming environments are relevant for that partition, namely gnu and clang, which are defined in the section environments of the configuration file.
-The gnu programming environment provides GCC 9, whereas the clang one provides the Clang compiler from the system.
+The gnu programming environment provides GCC 12, whereas the clang one provides the Clang compiler from the system.
 Notice, how you can define the actual commands for invoking the C, C++ and Fortran compilers in each programming environment.
 As soon as a programming environment defines the different compilers, ReFrame will automatically pick the right compiler based on the source file extension.
 In addition to C, C++ and Fortran programs, ReFrame will recognize the .cu extension as well and will try to invoke the nvcc compiler for CUDA programs.
+Note also that we set the target\systems for each environment definition.
+This restricts the definition of the environment being defined to the specified systems only.
+ReFrame will always pick the definition that is a closest match for the current system.
+Restricting the environment definitions is generally a good practice if you plan to define multiple systems in multiple configuration files, as ReFrame would otherwise complain that an environment is redefined.
+On the other hand, if you want to provide generic definitions of environments that are valid for multiple systems, you may skip that.
+This is what the builtin configuration of ReFrame does for its generic builtin environment.

-Finally, the new system that we defined may be identified by the hostname tresa (see the hostnames configuration parameter) and it will not use any environment modules system (see the modules\system configuration parameter).
+Finally, the new system that we defined may be identified by the hostname tresa (see the hostnames systems configuration parameter) and it will not use any environment modules system (see the modules\system configuration parameter).
 The hostnames attribute will help ReFrame to automatically pick the right configuration when running on it.
 Notice, how the generic system matches any hostname, so that it acts as a fallback system.

-Note: The different systems in the configuration file are tried in order and the first match is picked.
-This practically means that the more general the selection pattern for a system is, the lower in the list of systems it should be.
+Note: Multiple systems may defined in a configuration file, in which case they are tried in order and the first match is picked.
+This means that the systems whose hostnames patterns are more generic, they should go to the end of the list.